 What Trauma Has Taught Me

-The morning of the Maui wildfires started out completely normal.
+The morning of the Maui wildfires began like any other day.
+It felt completely normal.
 Average.
-A Tuesday like any other.
+Just a Tuesday.
 I dropped Oona off at school, I worked out, and I stood and drank my coffee for a good five minutes while surveying the stack of papers, mail, and sticky notes piled inches high on my desk.
 Knowing my brain doesn’t create well in a cluttered space, I mentally adjusted my game plan and opted out of shooting a yoga video for the Wanderful Bodies streaming studio.
 Shifting into organizational mode, I began to make some headway in the tasks I’d been avoiding.

 A few hours later I did some laundry, ate a snack, and drove to pick up Oona again.
 I had a lovely conversation with her dance teacher about her amazing and seemingly endless levels of energy.
 Oona, while jumping up and down by my side, told me proudly that she had done 100 burpees.
 We got in the car and argued briefly about our music selection options.
 Oona was partial to Twisted Sister, while I was more in the mood for Joni Mitchell.
 We compromised on Taylor Swift, stopped at Target, chatted with a friend in line at the register, and drove home.